alexboots/moviedbplay/README.md

 # Development

 ## Clone
-Clone the app to locally: `git clone https://github.com/alexboots/moviedbplay.git`
+Clone the app locally: `git clone https://github.com/alexboots/moviedbplay.git`

 The client and server must be started up seperatly.
-First, start the server:
+First, `cd moviedbplay` and start the server:

 ## server
 cd into `/server` and run `yarn && yarn start` or `npm install && npm run start`